Mueangapi/AI-Paperwork-Automation/README.md

 Many Thanks!🫶

-#AItransformation #AIAutomation

-### Due to recent Hackathon, I have a chance to show that operating cost from employee is really huge!
+### Due to recent Hackathon, I have updated some data for you.
 ![image](https://github.com/Mueangapi/AI-Paperwork-Automation/assets/104725034/4cbcd67a-a699-4c5d-8895-4e13e544467f)

 Over 39% to 46% of operating cost for leader banks in Thailand.
+Next I'll show you some infomation about profitability of each bank.
 ![image](https://github.com/Mueangapi/AI-Paperwork-Automation/assets/104725034/1dbe55bf-3736-4861-aea9-ef6dbe792cf0)
 ![image](https://github.com/Mueangapi/AI-Paperwork-Automation/assets/104725034/b6be8a47-0780-4898-9814-5b1f31634c71)
 ![image](https://github.com/Mueangapi/AI-Paperwork-Automation/assets/104725034/5e666af8-5e3d-45d5-8da7-bf66954345a2)

+Just take a bit of time, ask how they can manage this significant level of profitability.
+Don't wanna spoil you, but if we don't transform process into automation today, we've already lost competitive when an era of virtual bank comes.

+#AItransformation #AIAutomation #VirtualBank